syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### showInColumnChooser `Boolean`
 {:#members:showInColumnChooser}
-Gets or sets a value that indicates whether to enable column in chooser  menu of grid.
-On enabling feature able to show/hide grid columns in column chooser menu.
+Gets or sets a value that indicates whether to show column in column chooser.

 #### Default Value:
 {:.param}